ying-tang/help-documentation/_neutron/Limitations_of_LBaaSv2.md

 ---

 This document briefly covers some specific limitations and possible workarounds for Neutron LBaaS v2.
-For more information about Known Limitations, please refer to the IBM Blue Box Cloud [3.0.0 Release Notes](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/Customer_3.0.0_Release_Notes/), particularly the secion on **Known Limitations**.
+For more information about Known Limitations, please refer to the IBM Blue Box Cloud [3.0.0 Release Notes](http://ibm-blue-box-help.github.io/help-documentation/gettingstarted/commontech/Customer_3.0.0_Release_Notes/), particularly the section on **Known Limitations**.

 1) Security Group Configuration is missing from Neutron-LBaaSv2 in Horizon, and new Load Balancers (LBs) are assigned to the default security group, which usually is locked down (appropriately!).
 Therefore, customers need to create their own LBaaS-specific security group + rules and assign it to the LB port.
 You can add the appropriate security group to the Load Balancer's port, following the documentation at http://docs.openstack.org/liberty/networking-guide/adv-config-lbaas.html